A Geopark holds history, community and progression at the heart of its definition.

 Global Geoparks became an official programme within the United Nations Education Scientific and Cultural Organisation (UNESCO) in 2015.
 UNESCO Global Geoparks are places where outstanding geological heritage is used to support sustainable development through conservation, education, community engagement and sustainable tourism.

-At present there are 195 UNESCO Global Geoparks across 48 countries around the world.
-Presently, there are 3 UNESCO Global Geoparks in Ireland and 8 in the UK.
+At present there are 213 UNESCO Global Geoparks across 48 countries around the world.
+Presently, there are 4 UNESCO Global Geoparks on the island of Ireland and 9 in the UK.
 Find the full list of Global Geoparks here

 The four features that are fundamental prerequisites to becoming a Global Geopark according to UNESCO are: